project-codeflare/rayvens/docs/SourcesAndSinks.md

 - `access_key_id` found in the configuration of the Cloud Object Storage service;
 - `secret_access_key` found in the configuration of the Cloud Object Storage service;
 - `endpoint` the name of the public endpoint from the bucket configuration qualified by the URI scheme (for example, `https://`);
-- `file_name` (optional when `upload_type` is `multi-part`) the name of the file under which the data will be stored in the Cloud Object Store.
-If specified in conjunction with `upload_type` being `multi-part` the name of the uploaded file will be overwritten;
-- `from_file` (optional) uploads a file to Cloud Object Storage.
-The upload event is triggered when the file is available.
-The file is deleted after the upload.
-If the `upload_type` is specified to be `multi-part` the file will be uploaded in multiple parts of size `part_size`;

-  Related options:
-  - `keep_file` (optional) this option signals that the file specified by `from_file` or the files dumped inside the `from_directory` should not be deleted after upload;

-- `from_directory` (optional) uploads the files dumped into a file system directory to Cloud Object Storage.
-The upload event is triggered whenever a file is dropped inside the directory.
-The file is deleted after the upload.
-If the `upload_type` is specified to be `multi-part` the file will be uploaded in multiple parts of size `part_size`;

-  Related options:
-  - `keep_file` (optional) this option signals that the files dumped inside the `from_directory` should not be deleted after upload;

 - `region` (optional) the region of the bucket, if left empty the region will be automatically parsed by Rayvens from the endpoint;
 - `upload_type` (optional) the special type of the upload: